drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/4_change_location.md

 ## Before You Get Started

-`Page` provides the method `.location()` that can either get the current location (url) of the page, or set it if you wish to visit a different path or website.
+`Page` provides the method `.location()` that can either get the current location (URL) of the page, or set it if you wish to visit a different path or website.

 In this tutorial, you will:

-- Create a headless browser instance; and
+- Create a headless browser instance;
 - Go to a website;
-- Set the location to be a new site;
+- Set the location to be a new site; and
 - Then retrieve the location, asserting it to be the one you just set;

 ## Folder Structure End State